mflaviusm/The-Game-Master/README.md

 ## Existing Features

 * Mobile responsive design
-  * Although The Game Master has not been developed as a mobile-first design, it has been revised to offer responsiveness on any type of device it is accesed from (using Cascading Style Sheets) to allow users an enjoyable experience whilst playing the quiz.
+  * Although The Game Master has not been developed as a mobile-first design, it has been revised to offer responsiveness on any type of device it is accessed from (using Cascading Style Sheets) to allow users an enjoyable experience whilst playing the quiz.
 * Start Game Button
   * The start game button is the only feature users will see when accessing the website.
   * The start game button will send users to the rules page of the quiz to get a better understanding of the product.
 * The Game Rules Page
-  * The game rules page will allow users to get information the information on how to play and what to expect.
+  * The game rules page will allow users to get information on how to play and what to expect.
 * The Quiz Play Page
-  * The quiz comes with various funcionality.
-It has a score tracker that shows the player their score in real time.
-The correct answers are accompagned by a tick icon, whilst the wrong answers have a cross icon.
+  * The quiz comes with various functionality.
+It has a score tracker that shows the player their score in real-time.
+The correct answers are accompanied by a tick icon, whilst the wrong answers have a cross icon.
   * The quiz comes with a timer of 15 seconds for each question.
 When the timer is up and the user has not made a choice, they will no longer be able to.
   * After each answer if the user made the correct selection, the choice will turn green and if the wrong answer has been selected, the choice will turn red and the correct one will turn green.
-  * To prevent users from accidentaly pressing the next button whilst playing, it will not be available until the palyer has made a selection or the timer has expired.
+  * To prevent users from accidentally pressing the next button whilst playing, it will not be available until the player has made a selection or the timer has expired.
-  * At any time when the user is playing the quiz, there's and exit button that will allow to return to the start button page.
+  * At any time when the user is playing the quiz, there's an exit button that will allow returning to the start button page.
-  * [Font Awesome](https://fontawesome.com/) icons are used for the timer, correct answers and incorrect answers trakers.
+  * [Font Awesome](https://fontawesome.com/) icons are used for the timer, correct answers and incorrect answers trackers.
 * The Results Page
   * The results page provides the user with feedback on how they did on the quiz.
 There are three end game screens depending on how well the player has scored.
-If the score is above 10, they will be prompted with "Amazing Job, You Are A True Gamer!" text, if the score is above 5, the prompt will say "Well done!" and if the score is under 5, they player will get "Better luck next time"
+If the score is above 10, they will be prompted with "Amazing Job, You Are A True Gamer!" text, if the score is above 5, the prompt will say "Well done!" and if the score is under 5, the player will get "Better luck next time"

 ## Features not implemented